DeSevilla/my-qud-mods/README.md

 This is a mod for Caves of Qud that makes statues animatable by all standard means (Spray-a-Brain, nano-neuro animators).
 Dynamic statues of creatures have the anatomy of their creature type, while predefined statues have the best anatomy I can assign based on their appearances and descriptions.
+The easiest way to install it is from [the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2918604974).

 Known limitations: